LilianBoulard/PKS/README.md

 *Should work on both Windows and Linux - Only tested on Windows 10*

+First, modify the file `Client/pkuclient/config.py` to fit your needs.

-The only thing you need to do is to install the requirements listed in the file `Client/requirements.txt`.
+Then, the only thing you need to do is to install the requirements listed in the file `Client/requirements.txt`.

 To do so, launch the command

 ```bash
 pip install -r requirements.txt
 ```

+And you're good to go !
+Next, read the below workflow !

+**Workflow**

+The workflow for the client is :
+- Setup the PKU client.
+- Connect to Telegram with your account, and send "/help" to the bot configured in the server part.
+- The list of available commands will appear.
+- Send "/generate" to the bot, it will answer a series of ports.
+- Launch the PKU client, enter the password, the three ports (one by one), press enter, and a SSH shell should open.
+- If it doesn't, ask the person in charge of the server to check it is running and the configuration is correct.

+***Warning: the shell is emulated by Paramiko.
+The main downside to this approach is that when asked a password, you will have no choice but to type it in cleartext.***

 ## Contributing
 If you want to contribute, please fork this repo and/or send pull requests.
 Thank you.<br />